wsslab/wsslab/_pages/openings.md

 ---
-title: "Vacancies"
+title: "Openings"
 layout: default
 excerpt: "Openings"
 sitemap: false
-permalink: /vacancies
+permalink: /openings
 ---

 We are always looking for new group members with passion, talent, and grit!
+If you are interested in joining us, please contact VP Nguyen